Pierlab/weave-of-war/README.md

 - Terrain defaults derived from `TerrainData` are combined with supply-center distance calculations to label tiles as `core`, `fringe`, or `isolated`, ensuring movement costs and convoy interception odds reflect both geography and climate.

+## Combat pillars & espionage intelligence (Semaine 4–5)
+- `CombatSystem` now resolves Manoeuvre/Feu/Moral contests by combining unit combat profiles, doctrine bonuses, terrain and weather multipliers, and the latest espionage confidence.
+Each resolution emits a `combat_resolved` payload for telemetry and upcoming HUD combat panels.
+- `EspionageSystem` maintains fog of war at the tile level, ingests logistics payloads to boost visibility, and fires probabilistic pings that can reveal enemy intentions via `espionage_ping`.
+The dedicated gdUnit coverage in `tests/gdunit/test_combat_and_espionage_systems.gd` locks behaviour under sunny vs. misty weather noise.

 ## Running automated checks
 All headless commands assume the Godot executable is available on your `PATH`.
 When switching branches or updating Godot, remove the `.godot/` metadata folder to avoid stale parser caches before running the commands below.